tsy24/tp/docs/UserGuide.md

 :information_source: **Information:**

-* The task list shown is always sorted chronologically with earliest tasks at the top.
+* The task list that you see is always sorted chronologically with the earliest tasks at the top.

 </div>